phillord/kblog-metadata/readme.txt

 the use of an &#91;author&#93; shortcode within the document content.
 Authors specified within the post content take precedence.

+== Kblog Title ==

+Authors may wish to alter the apparent title of their blog for a post or a group of posts.
+For example, I may wish to publish a paper that I have written for a conference on my own blog, but wish the metadata to refer to the conference.
+Alternatively, as with [bio-ontologies](http://bio-ontologies.knowledgeblog.org) I may wish to host multiple meetings on a single website (one per year, for instance), and have the year, or meeting number, appear in the metadata.
+Kblog Title allows both of these uses, by allowing the user to set the container name ("blogname") either for an individual post, or using an Event tag.

 == Acknowledgements ==